exercism/website-copy/tracks/python/exercises/General/mentoring.md

 #### Cruft

 When solutions have extraneous material, suggest edits.
-The single most common exaple is a trailing `pass` left over from the downloaded sourcefile.
+The single most common example is a trailing `pass` left over from the downloaded sourcefile.
 Leaving the `pass` is a sign that student doesn't understand the keyword.